Fausta-Tata/CountryEnv-Analytics/README.md

 # CountryEnv-Analytics
-This repisotary contain an analytical exploration of environmental indicators across various countries.
+This repository contain an analytical exploration of environmental indicators across various countries.
 This project includes data analysis, and data visualizations.